How Serious is a Class C Misdemeanor?

 Does a Class C Misdemeanor Stay on Your Record?

-A Class C misdemeanor may be expunged from a person's criminal record after a period of 180 days from the date of his or her arrest.
-If you or a family member has been convicted of this class of offense, it is worth speaking to an attorney about the expungement process because Class C misdemeanors can show up on criminal background checks.
+A Class C misdemeanor may be expunged from a person's criminal record 180 days after the date of his or her arrest.
+Suppose you or a family member has been convicted of this offense.
+In that case, it is worth speaking to a criminal defense attorney about the expungement process because Class C misdemeanors can appear on criminal background checks.

 If you or a loved one need to seek the advice of our Class C misdemeanor lawyer, call Smith & Vinson Law Firm at (512) 359-3743.